Sonasha99/Sonasha99/README.md

 ###

-<p align="left">I'm currently a student <br> Excited about learning new technologies<br>Probably stuck between YouTube and VS Code, installing any library or debugging -- ugh. </p>
+<p align="left">I'm currently a student <br> Excited about learning new technologies<br>Probably stuck between YouTube and VS Code, installing any library or debugging </p>

 ###